 What materials do we need?

 You are required to have access to a computer with internet access to complete the required work.
 The books for this course are available at the college bookstore, and also through online resellers.

 - Readings for Sociology.
 Eighth Edition.
 Edited by Garth Massey.
 2015.
 New York: W.W.
 Norton & Co.
 (ISBN: 978-0-393-93884-5)

 - Introduction to Sociology 3e.
 Third Edition.
 OpenStax College.
 2021.
 Houston, TX: Rice University.
 (ISBN: 978-1-711493-98-5 for hardcover, 978-1-951693-37-4 for paperback)

 - Other readings are accessible online, through the COD Library website.
 Links to these readings are provided in the syllabus.

-- You may need a subscription to the New York Times to access some of these readings.
+- You will need a subscription to the New York Times to access some of these readings.
 Luckily, the COD Library provides students with free digital subscriptions!
 Students can sign up for this free subscription via the Library website.

 How will you determine my grade?